j-santana-dev/itguynextdoor.github.io/site/content/en/blog/pytorch-hello-world.md

 The forward pass function is used to compute the output of the neural network.
 It defines how the input data flows through the layers of the model.
 Here we simply override the `forward()` function from the `nn.Module` parent class.
 The `x` parameter is the input of the neural network.

 In order to train the model, we need to compute the loss function and backpropagate the loss.
 That is exactly what the `train_loop()` function does.
 It iterates over the training data and computes the loss function.
 Then it backpropagates the loss and adjusts the parameters by the gradients collected in the backward pass.
 In this example, we use 10000 epochs to train the model, but you can change it to any number you want for your own experiments.
-In my case, I've found that I need at least 4500 epochs to get a good result if I use a learning rate of 0.001.
+In my case, I've found out that I need at least 4500 epochs to get a good result if I use a learning rate of 0.001.

 ```python
 def train_loop(self, x, y):